 CMHA Cowichan Valley Branch - Sobering and Assessment Centre

-SAC is situated at 2579 Lewis street Duncan BC, in the east wing of Warmland house—an emergency homeless shelter.
-SAC opened its doors on Dec 20, 2016 and has operated twenty four hours a day, seven days a week, since opening.
-SAC is funded by Island Health, and managed in partnership with the Canadian Mental Health-Cowichan Valley Branch (CMHA-CVB).
+SAC is situated at 2579 Lewis Street Duncan BC, in the east wing of Warmland House—an emergency homeless shelter.
+SAC opened its doors on Dec 20, 2016, and has operated twenty-four hours a day, seven days a week, since opening.
+SAC is funded by Island Health and managed in partnership with the Canadian Mental Health-Cowichan Valley Branch (CMHA-CVB).

-SAC is a non-judgmental, culturally sensitive, gender neutral and non-coercive sleeping program.
+SAC is a non-judgmental, culturally sensitive, gender-neutral, and non-coercive sleeping program.
 Clients can leave at any time.
 SAC uses a compassionate but structured approach.
 Both out at the gate and in the office, staff do an assessment of the client’s needs and their suitability for the program.
 Clients who present with urgent medical needs are sent up to the hospital either by taxi or ambulance.
-All staff at SAC have level-two first aid.
+All staff at SAC have level two first aid.

 Clients are expected to do a complete set of vitals and change into scrubs.
 Clients are expected to be able to walk talk and follow directions.
 Clients are not permitted to bring any possessions into the dorms.
 Clients are given a blanket and assigned a bed and a locker.
 The client’s belongings are locked up and the clients are shown their bed.
-Client’s respiration and condition are monitored hourly or more frequently as needed.
+The client’s respiration and condition are monitored hourly or more frequently as needed.
 Clients on alcohol may sleep for up to 24 hours; those on other substances may stay up to 30 hours.
 If at any time the client becomes a danger to themselves or others the RCMP will be called.
 If at any time the client’s medical condition changes they will be sent to the hospital.

 SAC